skeeto/skeeto.github.com/_posts/2019-08-09-Keyringless-GnuPG.markdown

 GnuPG *does* has a pretty good excuse.
-It's oriented around the Web of Trust model, and it can't follow this model effectively without having all they keys at once.
+It's oriented around the Web of Trust model, and it can't follow this model effectively without having all the keys at once.
 However, even if you don't buy into the Web of Trust, the GnuPG interface still requires you to play by its rules.
 Sometimes I've got a message, a signature, and a public key and I just want to verify that they're all consistent with each other, *damnit*.